 The gylanic hero is gaining momentum in science fiction and action-thrillers; the gylanic hero—embraced mostly by women—teaches us what humanity needs now more than ever: the heroic gifts of altruism, compassion, faith, courage, passion, and endurance.
 She is already there, in movies and TV shows like Lucy, Edge of Tomorrow, Hunger Games, Divergence, Orphan Black, Farscape, Battlestar Galactica and The Expanse: fighting the dragons of prejudice, ignorance, cruelty, greed and intolerance–in partnership with her male counterpart.

 When we dispense with gender-bias in defining heroism in story, we display maturity as a species.
 I think of my favorite stories in literature, peopled by men and women; all heroes: Tess of the d’Urbervilles, Fahrenheit 451, King Lear, Solaris, The Grapes of Wrath, 1984, Doctor Zhivago, Brave New World, Martian Chronicles, and To Kill a Mockingbird — to name just a few.
 The gender of the hero I empathized with was irrelevant.
-What remained important was their sensibilities and their actions of respect on behalf of humanity, the planet and integrity.
+What remained important was their sensibilities and their actions of respect and integrity on behalf of humanity, all life and the planet.

 Gylany: a social system based on equality of men and women